+Filed by the Registrant

+Filed by a Party other than the Registrant

+Check the appropriate box:

+□Preliminary Proxy Statement

+□Confidential, For Use of the Commission On lly (as Permitted by Rule 14a-6(e)(2))

+☑Definitive Proxy Statement

+☐Definitive Additional Materials

+☐Soliciting Material Pursuant to §240.14a-12

-Filed by the Registrant \boxtimes Filed by a Party other than the Registrant Check th ne appropriate box: Preliminary Proxy Statement Confidential, For Use of the Commission Only (as Permitted by Rule 14a-6(e)(2)) \boxtimes Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to §240.14a-12 2 JAKKS Pacific, Inc. (Name of Registrant as Specified in Its Charter) erson(s) Filing Proxy Statement, if other than the Registrant) Payment of Filing Fee (Check the appropriate box): \boxtimes No fee required.
-Fee computed on table below per Exchange e Act Rules 14a-6(i)(1) and 0-11.
-(1) (2) (3) (4) (5) Title of each class of securities to which transaction applies: Aggregate number of securities to which transaction applies: Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): Proposed maximum aggregate value of transaction: Total fee paid: rials. provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was by registration statement number, or the form or schedule and the date of its filing.
-(1) (2) (3) (4) Amount Previously Paid: Form, Schedule or Registration Statement Priling Party: Date Filed: No.:
+(Name of Payment of Filing Fee (Check the appropriate box): JAKKS Pacific, Inc. (Name of Registrant as Specified in Its Charter) Person(s) Filing Proxy Statement, if other than the Registrant)

+☒ No fee required.☐ Fee computed on table below per Exchange Ac et Rules 14a-6(i)(1) and 0-11.

+Title of each class of securities to which transaction applies: Aggregate number of securities to which transaction applies: Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): Proposed maximum aggregate value of transaction: Total fee paid:

+☐ Fee paid previously with preliminary materials ☐ Check box if any part of the fee is offset as pro previously.
+Identify the previous filing by regis vided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid stration statement number, or the form or schedule and the date of its filing.

+Amount Previously Paid: Form, Schedule or Registration Statement No.: Filing Party: Date Filed:

-JAKKS PACIFIC, INC. 2951 28TH STREET SANTA MONICA, CA 90405 NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON NOVEMBER 18, 2021
+JAKKS PACIFIC, INC. 2951 28TH STREET SANTA MONICA, CA 90405 NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON DECEMBER 16, 2022

-We are pleased to invite you to attend the 2021 Annual Meeting of Stockholders of JAKKS Pacific, Inc. to be held on Thursday, November 18, 2021 at 8:00 a.m.
+We are pleased to invite you to attend the 2022 Annual Meeting of Stockholders of JAKKS Pacific, Inc. to be held on Friday, December 16, 2022 at 8:00 a.m.
 Pacific Time.

 The Annual Meeting will be a virtual stockholder meeting through which you can listen to the meeting live, submit questions and vote online.
 There is no physical location for the Annual Meeting.
-The Annual Meeting can be accessed by visiting www.virtualshareholdermeeting.com/JAKK2021.
+The Annual Meeting can be accessed by visiting www.virtualshareholdermeeting.com/JAKK2022.
 The purpose of the Annual Meeting is to consider and act upon the following matters:

-- (1) To elect two (2) Class I Directors to hold office for the term described in this proxy statement. - (2) To approve an amendment to the Company's 2002 Stock Award and Incentive Plan. - (3) To ratify the selection by the Board of Directors of the firm of BDO USA, LLP, as the Company's independent auditors for the current fiscal year. - (4) To conduct an advisory vote on executive compensation. - (5) To transact such other business as may properly come before the meeting or any adjournment thereof.
+- (1) To elect three (3) Class II Directors to hold office for the term described in this proxy statement. - (2) To ratify the selection by the Board of Directors of the firm of BDO USA, LLP, as the Company's independent auditors for the current fiscal year. - (3) To conduct an advisory vote on executive compensation. - (4) To transact such other business as may properly come before the meeting or any adjournment thereof.

-Stockholders of record as of the close of business on September 28, 2021 will be entitled to notice of and to vote at the meeting or any adjournment thereof.
+Stockholders of record as of the close of business on October 19, 2022 will be entitled to notice of and to vote at the meeting or any adjournment thereof.
 The stock transfer books of the Company will remain open.